Course programme (POF)

 Luca Ronconi School of the Piccolo Teatro di Milano - Teatro d’Europa

-The Piccolo Teatro di Milano School of Theatre, recently granted the title of Higher Education Institute, is an Acting School founded by Giorgio Strehler and later directed by Luca Ronconi.
+The Piccolo Teatro di Milano School of Theatre is an Higher Education Acting School founded by Giorgio Strehler and later directed by Luca Ronconi.
 The current director is Carmelo Rifici.

 It was created with the aim of providing young apprentices, chosen via public competition, with the instruments necessary in order to take on the difficult world of acting and is structured in a single course covering a period of three years.

 From a didactic point of view, at the beginning of the first year and following a period of evaluation, the school directors set out a pedagogical programme based on the needs of the group formed.